-The Codes of Conduct and Code of Accountability specified the requirement for an Audit and risk committee to be established by HSS Boards and Circular HSS (PDD) 8/94 set out detailed guidance on how this shall be done.
+1.1.1 The Codes of Conduct and Code of Accountability specified the requirement for an Audit and risk committee to be established by HSS Boards and Circular HSS (PDD) 8/94 set out detailed guidance on how this shall be done.

-1.1.2 HM Treasury Guidance "Corporate Governance in Central Government Department's: Code Of Good Practice" (July 2005) provides that:
+1.1.2 Department of Finance Guidance "Corporate Governance in Central Government Department's: Code Of Good Practice NI" (2025) provides that:

-"Principle 5: The Board should ensure that effective arrangements are in place to provide assurance on risk management, governance and internal control.
-In this respect, the Board should be independently advised by:
+"Principle 5: The Board should ensure that there are effective arrangements are in place for governance, risk management and internal control.
+In this respect, the Board should be supported by:

-- an Audit and risk committee chaired by an independent Non-Executive Director; - an internal audit service operating in accordance with Government Internal Audit Standards" - 1.1.3 On Audit and risk committees, this principle is supported by two provisions:
+- an Audit and Risk committee chaired by a suitably experienced Non-Executive Board member; - an internal audit service operating in accordance to "Public Sector Internal Audit Standards" - 1.1.3 On Audit and risk committees, this principle is supported by two provisions: